MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-close-years-periods.md

 ---
-title: Close a Fiscal Year and Accounting Periods
+title: Close a Fiscal Year and Accounting Periods | Microsoft Docs
-description: 'Outlines the tasks to close a fiscal year or accounting period, for example, making sure documents and journals are posted and verifying bank balances.'
+description: Outlines the tasks to close a fiscal year or accounting period, for example, making sure documents and journals are posted and verifying bank balances.
+services: project-madeira
+documentationcenter: ''
 author: jswymer
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'year closing, close accounting period, close fiscal year, bank account detailed trial balance' ms.search.form: 100 ms.date: 04/01/2021 ms.author: jswymer
+ms.search.keywords: year closing, close accounting period, close fiscal year, bank account detailed trial balance ms.date: 01/13/2020 ms.author: jswymer ms.openlocfilehash: ef2f3f5e11b9593dce1ba1eb2039c0c0edd32aba ms.sourcegitcommit: ead69ebe5b29927876a4fb23afb6c066f8854591
+ms.translationtype: HT
+ms.contentlocale: en-NZ
+ms.lasthandoff: 01/14/2020
+ms.locfileid: "2953147"
 ---
 # <a name="closing-years-and-periods"></a>Closing Years and Periods
 At the end of a fiscal year, there are a number of administrative tasks that you have to perform, like making sure all documents and journals are posted, making sure currency data are up-to-date, closing the books, and more.
 The actual tasks will depend your company.

 The following table provides an overview of tasks that you typically perform to close a year and period.